ashish293/assignment/README.md

 15. [x] Change Font: Change the app's font to Fira Code from https://fonts.google.com/specimen/Fira+Code

 ## Extra feature added

 - [x] Redux Used for managing user state at global level.
 - [x] React native element ui library used for managing theme, font and its component.

 ## Highlights

 - Created AppLayout a HOC for showing loader with message.
 - Written simpler function over Toast library for show toast with better code.
 - Used redux for checking login and based on that screen is showing.
 - Used library react-native-country-picker-modal for selecting of country code, and react-native-otp-entry for otp ui.

+## Screenshot